 A data set becomes exhausted by execution of an input procedure transferring the last data in the data set to the ALGOL program.
-It becomes normally open again by any repositioning backwards.
+It becomes normally open again by any repositioning backwards, or by execution of any output procedure.

 6.1.2.
 Standard Procedure Identifiers